THE ROYAL ROAD TO CARD MAGIC -- written by Jean Hugard and Frederick Braue

 I see similar editions from the 1970's selling for $35-$49, but you can get one here for LESS!

-CONDITION: previously owned, but in excellent condition, tight and clean, no page tears or damage, unmarked, except for: Names of two prior owners are penned in the inside cover, and an owner's library stamp is embossed in the title page.
-A small smudge on the back cover dustjacket
+CONDITION: previously owned, but in excellent condition, tight and clean, no page tears or damage, unmarked, except for: The previous owner's library stamp is embossed in the title page.
+A small smudge on the back cover dustjacket.